 LPI Members to vote for the Board of Directors

 Linux Professional Institute (LPI) is encouraging its Members to vote for its Board of Directors.
-The Nominating Committee and members have compiled a list of promising candidates.
-Voting will open on May 15, 2021 and remain open until the day of the AGM in June.
-The results will be announced at the Annual General Meeting (AGM) of the members in June.
+Voting opens on May 27, 2023 and remains open until the day of LPI’s Annual General Meeting (AGM) which takes place virtually this year on June 24.
+The results will be announced at the conclusion of the AGM.

 Board elections are held annually, coinciding with the AGM.
-Well-known candidates from the IT industry, all of whom are or have been involved with open source in their lives, are candidates for election, coming from all parts of the world; from Asia, Europe, and Africa as well as from South and North America.
+Historically, well-known candidates from the IT industry who are, or have been involved with open source are candidates for election.
+They can come from all parts of the world; including Asia, Europe, Africa, and South and North America.

 "We're all about involving the community, that's why our members decide the Board of Directors and thus the future course of the Linux Professional Institute," says Executive Director, G. Matthew Rice.

-LPI made the decision to transform into a member-based organization in 2015 and has been working on the appropriate structures ever since.
+LPI made the decision to transform into a member-based organization in 2015; it undertook various changes in governance, created a membership program, and held its very first member-voting AGM in 2021.
 The new form of openness is an important element for the non-profit organization to encourage open source communities globally.
 "Our mission is to promote the use of open source by supporting the people who work with it.
-The best way to do that is to involve people around the world and listen to them," said Kenneth Armstrong, Community Manager and Returning Officer for the election.
+The best way to do that is to involve people around the world and listen to them," said Kenneth Armstrong, Returning Officer for the election.